dansgithubuser/dlal/README.md

 The `audio` component is the driver component for interactive audio.

 ## todo
+- audiobro
-- more intelligible speech synth
+	- track 3 use new speech synth
+		- there had been no laff uh
+		- its getting serious - need to get rid of silence after t
+		- end of d stuck before bass man?
-	- stops
+	- review existing tracks
+	- bassindaface / funky funky bass

 - move speech stuff from systems into skeleton
 	- another pass to tighten terminology
-- audiobro
-	- track 1
-		- bass slide down in B section
-	- bassindaface / funky funky bass
 - be able to open audio callback in more situations for demonstrating on skype
 - change verbiage to connector/connectee instead of input/output